* Asian stock markets: https://tmsnrt.rs/2zpUAr4

 Hong Kong protesters planned to paralyse parts of the city for a third day, with transport, schools and many businesses closing after violence escalated across the city.

-The standout currency performer was the New Zealand dollar m which jumped 1% after the central bank unexpectedly left interest rates unchanged at 1%.
+But the New Zealand dollar rose more than 1% to $0.6402 after the central bank unexpectedly left interest rates on hold at 1%.

-The U.S. dollar gained 0.05% against a currency basket, just off three-week highs.
-The damage to risk appetite pushed down yields on U.S. and German safe-haven debt.
-Yields on 10-year Treasury notes fell to a six-day low around 1.87%; 10-year Bund yields were down 4 basis points to minus 0.28%.
-Markets now await data that is expected to show U.S. inflation rose in October.
-Federal Reserve Chairman Jerome Powell will also testify to a Congressional committee.
+The U.S. dollar gained 0.10% against a basket of currencies, just off three-week highs.
+Yields on 10-year Treasury notes held off recent three-month highs.
+Bond yields dipped across the euro zone as well.
+U.S. markets were waiting for data later on Wednesday that was expected to show inflation rose in October.
+Federal Reserve Chairman Jerome Powell will also provide testimony to a Congressional committee.

 (Editing by Larry King)